node-m2m/m2m/Readme.md

 In this quick tour, the client will attempt to send and capture data from a C/C++ application through inter-process communication (ipc) using *tcp* with the remote device.

-The client will send a *json* data { type:"random", value:"" } and should received a random value from the remote device e.g. { type:"random", value: 26 };
+The client will send a *json* data { type:"random", value:"" } and should receive a random value from the remote device e.g. { type:"random", value: 26 };

 We will use nlohmann-json (https://github.com/nlohmann/json) library for C/C++ application *json* data interchange.